LupuC/NodeJS-SteamIdler-Web-App/README.md

 (in index.js)

+# How does it work?
+1. Create account.
+Based on type, you'll be able to add account(s) (free > 1; premium > 2)
+2. Add steam account; steam account(s) will be added to database, and the password will be encrypted using encrypt function.
+3. Customize settings (soon)
+4. Start the idler; it's decrypting the password in order to connect to steam, and store the running account to a list.
+5. Stop the idler; automatically get's the name of your steam account, and search in the running accounts list.
+If it's found, it will stop the idling, if it's not found, then nothing will be stopped (since the account is not running)

 ### Note
 You'll have to manually set the plan type to free/ premium or admin, to see the app page.